-For the purposes of this study, the following normal variations were not considered skin disorders: ery-thema neonatorum, erythema toxicum, and milia
+For the purposes of this study, the following normal variations were not considered skin disorders: erythema neonatorum, erythema toxicum, and milia.

 All participating parents were supplied with written guidance on baby bathing.
 These instructions included guidance on regularity of bathing and the non-use of other products (e.g. oils, sponges, flannels, baby wipes).
 Participating women were requested to bathe their baby a minimum of 3 times per week.
-The number of times babies were bathed was recorded by the women.
-They were also instructed to avoid any rubbing of the baby's skin and were asked not to use any additional products
+Women recorded the number of times they bathed their babies.
+Women were also instructed to avoid any rubbing of the baby's skin and were asked not to use any additional products.

 A baseline assessment was made before maternal transfer into the community and before the first bath.
-A second assessment was made at 4 weeks and at 8 weeks post birth.
-Measurements were taken on the upper abdomen (above nappy area), upper leg, and forearm
+A second assessment was made at 4 weeks and at 8 weeks postbirth.
+Measurements were taken on the upper abdomen (above nappy area), upper leg, and forearm.

-Intervention: for those allocated to the wash product (experimental) arm, parents were provided with sufficient baby wash and were advised to use the product as per instructions
+Intervention: for infants allocated to the wash product (experimental) arm, parents were provided with sufficient baby wash and were advised to use the product as per instructions

-Comparator: for those allocated to the water only (control) arm, parents were not provided with any products and were advised to bathe their baby with water and cotton wool only
+Comparator: for infants allocated to the water only (control) arm, parents were not provided with any products and were advised to bathe their baby with water and cotton wool only

-Moisturiser/Emollient: bathed in water only or bathed with the baby wash product.
-The wash product was the commercially available Johnson's® Baby Top-To-ToeTM Wash (Johnson & Johnson Consumer Companies, Inc.).
+Moisturiser/emollient: bathed in water only or bathed with the baby wash product.
+The wash product was the commercially available Johnson's Baby Top-To-Toe Wash (Johnson & Johnson Consumer Companies, Inc).
 This wash is a soap-free liquid cleanser specifically designed for newborns' skin.
 It is sodium lauryl sulphate-free and consists of a proprietary blend of non-ionic and amphoteric surfactants that, when combined, result in large, gentle-cleansing micelles.
 The formula contains only strictly necessary levels of well-tolerated preservatives and a very low level of fragrance; it is pH-adjusted (around 5.5) and hypoallergenic.
-The INCI list comprised aqua, coco glucoside, cocamidopropyl
+The International Nomenclature Cosmetic Ingredients list comprised aqua, coco glucoside, cocamidopropyl betaine, citric acid, acrylates/C10-30 alkyl acrylate crosspolymer, sodium chloride, glyceryl oleate, p-Anisic acid, sodium hydroxide, phenoxyethanol, sodium benzoate, and parfum.

+- 1. TEWL

+- 2. Skin surface pH

+- 3. Hydration

+Adverse effects: the skin was observed and recorded by the assessing midwife at 4 and 8 weeks post-birth using a validated rating scale that records erythema, dryness, scaling, and the need for medical products/attention.
+Any skin treatments were recorded by the mother.

+Country: UK

+Setting: teaching hospital in the North West of England

+Sponsorship source: this study was funded by Johnson & Johnson; however, the study was investigator led.
+TL, CB, and MC previously acted as temporary advisors to J&J.

+As above

 Lavender 2011 (Continued)

-betaine, citric acid, acrylates/C10-30 alkyl acrylate crosspolymer, sodium chloride, glyceryl oleate, p-Anisic acid, sodium hydroxide, phenoxyethanol, sodium benzoate, and parfum

-Outcomes 1.
-Transepidermal water loss

-2. Skin surface pH

-3. Hydration

-Adverse effects: the skin was observed and recorded by the assessing midwife, at 4 and 8 weeks post birth using a validated rating scale that records erythema, dryness, scaling, and the need for medical products/attention.
-Any skin treatments were recorded by the mother

-Identification Country: UK

-Setting: teaching hospital in the North West of England

-Sponsorship source: this study was funded by Johnson and Johnson.
-However, the study was investigator led.
-TL, CB, and MC previously acted as temporary advisors to J & J

-Declarations of interest As above

-Notes